Consumer Duty: Questions and answers for distributors

 Will you be providing target market statements and value for money assessments for closed products?

 We have conducted internal reviews of our closed products.
 However, there is no requirement for us to provide external-facing target market statements or value for money assessments for these products.
-If an assessment shows that actions need to be taken on a closed product and there is an intermediary associated with the customer, we'll contact you directly.
+If we consider a product no longer offers fair value, we'll take appropriate action.

 What do I need to do with your target market statements for open products?